Bliss Mindfulness

 I had stumbled head-first into the need for embodiment and trauma sensitivity in my own mindfulness practice.

-All of the writing, photos, and artwork on this website are Kalyana's personal work, unless otherwise noted.
+All of the writing, photos, and artwork on this website are my personal work, unless otherwise noted.
+You can contact me below to request permission to use these materials.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.